 - Danfoss Drives gained speed, saved money, and could achieve the desired quality for the customer with just software adjustments thanks to HIL testing.

 - When using HIL simulation, what would typically take weeks to get done in the lab could be done within a couple of days instead.

 - Using HIL simulation, Danfoss provided a better customer experience.

 Søren Bondesen is the Senior Director of Software & Control Engineering at Danfoss Drives.
 He tells us how using HIL can increase customer support speed and quality.
-Watch the short video or read the full interview with Søren in this blog.
+Watch the short video above or read the full interview below to find out more.

 What would you say is unique about Danfoss Drives?